Industry Sectors of the United Kingdom – Employer Negligence Claims

 What advantages do I have if I claim for employer negligence compensation with Workplace Injury Claims?

-2. Our telephony team is open 24hrs a day, but you can leave them a message with our contact form, and they’ll get back to you within a few working days.
+- Our telephony team is available daily, but you can leave them a message with our contact form, and they’ll get back to you within a few working days.

-6. We can also help with rehabilitation; arranging physio or, in harsher situations, surgery and medical treatment.
-We offer a whole accident management package.
+- We can also help with rehabilitation; arranging physio or, in harsher situations, surgery and medical treatment.
+We offer a full accident management package.

 Get in touch with our employer negligence solicitors today to find out if and how much compensation you could claim.